-Game design is unique among the creative arts in the ways it requires players to become active partners in the experience, which can change dramatically depending on who’s in the driver’s seat.
-Although some games share quite a bit in common with cinema (especially as story-driven indie games become more popular), there’s always an unpredictable element when the player controls the action to a greater or lesser extent.
-Unlike movies and books, video games are interactive experiences that demand constant two-way engagement with players, and poorly designed mechanics or levels with unclear rules can block players from making progress through the experience you’ve created.
+Game design is unique among the creative arts in the ways it requires players to become active partners in the experience, which can change dramatically depending on who the player is.
+Although some games share quite a bit in common with cinema (especially as story-driven games become more popular) there’s always an unpredictable element when the player controls the on-screen action to a greater or lesser extent.
+Unlike movies and books video games are interactive experiences that demand constant two-way engagement with players, and poorly designed mechanics or levels with unclear rules can block players from enjoying the experience you’ve created.

-The design methodology presented in this book focuses first on teaching you the letters of the design alphabet (basic interactions), leading into the creation of words (game mechanics), followed by sentences (levels); we hope you’ll take the next step and begin writing the next great novel (full-game experiences in existing or entirely new genres).
-The “escape the room” design template can be used to quickly prototype a wide range of mechanics for many kinds of game experiences, from the included 2D side-scroller to isometric games to first-person experiences and more.
-Remember, game mechanics are fundamentally well-formed abstract puzzles. that can be adapted as needed.
-If you find yourself having difficulty brainstorming new mechanics in the beginning, borrow some simple mechanics from common casual games (“match 3” variants are a great source for inspiration) and start there, adding one or two simple variations as you go.
-As with any creative discipline, the more you practice the basics, the more fluent you’ll become with the process, and after you’ve gained some experience with simple mechanics and systems, you’ll likely be surprised by the number of interesting variations you can quickly create, and some of those variations might just contribute to the next breakthrough title.
+The design methodology presented in this book focuses first on teaching you the letters of the design alphabet (basic interactions), leading into the creation of words (game mechanics and game loops), followed by sentences (levels); we hope you’ll take the next step and begin writing the next great novel (full-game experiences in existing or entirely new genres).
+The “escape the room” design template featured here can be used to quickly prototype a wide range of mechanics for many kinds of game experiences, from the included 2D side-scroller to isometric games to first-person experiences and more.
+Remember, game mechanics are fundamentally well-formed abstract puzzles that can be adapted as needed.
+If you find yourself having difficulty brainstorming new mechanics in the beginning borrow some simple existing mechanics from common casual games (“match 3” variants are a great source for inspiration) and start there, adding one or two simple variations as you go.
+As with any creative discipline the more you practice the basics the more fluent you’ll become with the process, and after you’ve gained some experience with simple mechanics and systems you’ll likely be surprised by the number of interesting variations you can quickly create.
+Some of those variations might just contribute to the next breakthrough title.

 This book demonstrates the relationship between the technical and experiential aspects of game design.
 Designers, developers, artists, and audio engineers must work in close partnership to deliver the best experiences, taking issues such as performance/responsiveness, user inputs, system stability, and the like into consideration throughout production.
 The game engine you’ve developed in this book is well-matched for the type of game described in this chapter (and many others).
 You should now be ready to explore your own game designs with a strong technical foundation to build upon and a global understanding of how the nine elements of game design work together to create experiences that players love.